The Trusted Choice in New Jersey Whistleblower Retaliation Claims

 Whistleblower Protection Act — Protects federal employees against retaliation for reporting misconduct at government agencies

 These laws offer whistleblowers protection against adverse employment actions, discrimination, harassment, and other forms of retaliation.
-If you have been subjected to retaliation for exercising your legal rights under applicable federal laws, our experienced whistleblower attorneys will help you pursue all available legal remedies and obtain compensation for your losses.
+If you have been subjected for exercising your legal rights under applicable federal laws, our experienced whistleblower attorneys will help you pursue all available legal remedies and obtain compensation for your losses.

 How New Jersey Law Protects Whistleblowers